andrewacashner/hearingfaithms/chapters/2-faith-hearing/2-faith-hearing-b.md

 %%% XXX Redo all measure numbers according to new edition

 The two surviving settings of *Si los sentidos* by Irízar and Carrión stage this contest of the senses in sound.
 Their contrasting styles invite different types of involvement from listeners.
-In the earlier setting, for Corpus Christi 1674 at Segovia Cathedral, Miguel de Irízar creates a musical competition in grand festival style by pitting his two four-voice choirs against each other in polychoral dialogue (\exmusicref{exmusic:Irizar-Si_los_sentidos}). %\begin{Footnote} \Autocite{Cashner:SingingAboutSingingI}.  \signature{E-SE}{5/32} is the manuscript performing parts in a copyist's hand, while \signature{E-SE}{18/19} is the draft score in Irízar's hand, and includes the heading, "Fiesta del SSantissimo de este año del 1674." \end{Footnote}
+In the earlier setting, for Corpus Christi 1674 at Segovia Cathedral, Miguel de Irízar creates a musical competition in grand festival style by pitting his two four-voice choirs against each other in polychoral dialogue (\exmusicref{exmusic:Irizar-Si_los_sentidos}).

+[<]: \Autocite{Cashner:SingingAboutSingingI}.  \signature{E-SE}{5/32} is the manuscript performing parts in a copyist's hand, while \signature{E-SE}{18/19} is the draft score in Irízar's hand, and includes the heading, "Fiesta del SSantissimo de este año del 1674."

 Polychoral dialogue, of course, is typical of large-scale villancicos, but Irízar has the choirs interrupt each other in ways that create not just a dialogue, but a debate.
 Like a film editor creating a fight scene, Irízar builds intensity by cutting the text into shorter phrases to be tossed back and forth between the two choirs: *no se den por sentidos* becomes *no se den* and then *no, no*.